Transport and Driving in Portugal

 Generally, road conditions in Portugal are good, especially on the motorways that connect major cities.
 However, there are secondary roads in rural areas of Portugal where driving conditions can be dangerous.

 Expats should be aware that maps of Portugal can vary, and can therefore be difficult to follow.
-Road signage is not always clear and can end suddenly, leaving drivers wondering if they are still heading in the right direction.
+Road signage isn't always clear and can end suddenly, leaving drivers wondering if they are still heading in the right direction.
 GPS is improving in areas surrounding major Portuguese cities.
 However, those using GPS devices should ensure they have a map to use for cross-referencing, as many towns, villages and streets in Portugal have the same name.

 Air travel in Portugal